 - Don’t use your laptop with the AC adapter frequently.
-Use no deposit codes to start playing without spending your money.
 In the long run, this will cause the laptop battery to have a chemical memory, which will basically make the laptop have a life-span of about 3 seconds without the AC adapter plugged in.

 - Keep your laptop stored at room temperature.
 Low or high temperatures can reduce the life span of the batteries.

 - Allow your battery to get to a low charge level before charging again.
 The lower your battery is when you start to charge it again the longer it will last.
 So allowing your laptop to die before charging it will insure the longest life span.